 - ½ vanilla bean scraped

 - 3 cups powdered sugar

-- Line a baking sheet with parchment paper or silicone mat.
+Line a baking sheet with parchment paper or use a silicone mat.

-- Cut dough into 8 rectangles or squares.
+Cut dough into eight rectangles or squares.
 Then cut each or this on one diagonal and then on the other, creating 32 petite scones.

-- Whisk together glaze ingredients, adding cream one table spoon at a time to achieve desired thickness.
-Dip cooled scones in glaze then place back onto cooling rack to harden.
+Whisk together glaze ingredients, adding cream one tablespoon at a time to achieve desired thickness.
+Dip cooled scones in glaze then place back onto a cooling rack to harden.